russmckendrick/records/content/albums/for-those-about-to-rock-30103079/index.md

 ---
-title: "ACDC - For Those About To Rock"
+title: "AC/DC - For Those About To Rock"
-artist_name: "ACDC"
+artist_name: "AC/DC"
-artist: "acdc"
+artist: "ac-dc"
 album_name: "For Those About To Rock"
 date: 2024-03-15T06:44:47.000000Z
 release_date: "1981-11-20"